Performing and communicating music in the course of education

-- School concerts and performance evenings (choirs, singing groups, school band, orchestra or rock bands)
+- school concerts and performance evenings (choirs, singing groups, school band, orchestra or rock bands)

-- School sports days, dance and fitness classes
+- school sports days, dance and fitness classes

-- School formals and dances
+- school formals and dances

-- School award nights or graduations
+- school award nights or graduations

-- School performances at music festivals, including music eisteddfods and the NSW Schools Spectacular or equivalent events in other States or Territories.
+- school performances at music festivals, including music eisteddfods and the NSW Schools Spectacular or equivalent events in other States or Territories

-- Use of music-on-hold
+- use of music-on-hold and

-- Playing films to students which contain music where that school has a Co-Curricular Licence
+- playing films to students which contain music where that school has a Co-Curricular Licence.

 For further information on the Co-Curricular Licence, see the following information sheets: